DASISH/TERESAH/documentation/user_manual/readme.md

 Editing an existing tool
 ------------------------

 First you need to find the the tool in the admin section listings.
-Here we will use the classical "foobar" as an example.
+Here we will use the tool we added earlier as an example.

 ![Editing a tool in the admin section listing](./images/selecting_a_tool_in_the_admin_section_listing.png) *To view/edit a tool, just click on its name in the admin section listing*

+- 1) Click on the name of the tool to view it...
+- 2) ...or you can click on the "i" symbol
+- 3) To change the name of the tool, click on the "pen" symbol

 Removing an existing tool
 -------------------------